Welcome – Investors

-A simple way to calculate the potential profit a property will yield is to multiply the gross scheduled income by 55% then subtract any bank interest you will pay for a loan.
-This is not an absolute but allowing 45% of the gross scheduled rent for overhead is a reasonable average of what to expect.
+A simple way to calculate the potential net profit a property will yield is to multiply the gross scheduled income by 55% then subtract any bank interest you will pay for a loan.
+This is not an absolute, but allowing 45% of the gross scheduled rent for overhead is a reasonable average of what to expect.
 This allows for vacancy, management, taxes, insurance and other miscellaneous expenses.
 I like to keep deferred maintenance costs as part of the purchase price, that you should have in reserves when purchasing property.

 $1500 X 4 units X 12 months = $72,000 annual gross scheduled rents X 55% = $39,600 net annual income.
 Any mortgage payments need to be subtracted from this.

 Note: High maintenance + high tenant turnover can bring expenses to over 55% of gross scheduled rents.
 Low maintenance + low tenant turnover + self management can drop expenses to under 30%.